dougeby/IntuneDocs/intune/tutorial-protect-email-on-unmanaged-devices.md

 ---

-# Tutorial: Protect Exchange Online email on managed devices
+# Tutorial: Protect Exchange Online email on unmanaged devices

 Learn about using app protection policies with conditional access to protect Exchange Online, even when devices aren't enrolled in a device management solution like Intune.
 In this tutorial, you'll learn how to:

+> [!div class="checklist"]
-  - Create an Intune app protection policy for the Outlook app.
+> * Create an Intune app protection policy for the Outlook app.
 You'll limit what the user can do with app data by preventing "Save As" and restrict cut, copy, and paste actions.
-  - Create Azure Active Directory (Azure AD) conditional access policies that allow only the Outlook app to access company email in Exchange Online.
+> * Create Azure Active Directory (Azure AD) conditional access policies that allow only the Outlook app to access company email in Exchange Online.
 You'll also require multi-factor authentication (MFA) for Modern authentication clients, like Outlook for iOS and Android.

 ## Prerequisites
   - You'll need a test tenant with the following subscriptions for this tutorial: